manifoldmarkets/manifold/docs/docs/faq.md

 #### Closed market

-- When a market is closed, nothing is finalised however trading is halted.
+When a market is closed,
+- Trading is halted but nothing is finalised.
 - Resolution criteria for an outcome have not yet been met.
-  - If there are then write a comment @’ing the creator asking them to resolve it.
+  - If the criteria have been met then write a comment @’ing the creator asking them to resolve it.
-- No one can make bets.
+- No one can make bets when.
 - No one can sell out of current positions.
-- Can be edited by the creator to reopen the market and extend the close date.
+- The market can be edited by the creator to reopen the market and extend the close date.

 #### Resolved market

 - Resolution criteria for an outcome have been met.
 - Creator chooses the correct answer.
 - Winners are paid out and loans are taken back.
-- Is irreversible.

 ## Market mechanics

-### How are prices and probabilities set in the market?
+### How are prices and probabilities decided in the market?

-Prices are set by traders buying or selling shares in outcomes of events.
+Prices are decided by traders buying or selling shares in outcomes of events.
 The more shares traders buy, the higher the price will be.

 The probability is the value implied by the current market price.
-For instance, if YES shares currently cost 0.75M, that implies a probability of 75% for the event associated the market.
+If a market chance is 75%, that means traders have determined that there is a 75% chance the market will resolve YES, and they are willing to spend up to M75 for a M100 return if they are correct (a +33% payout, or 133% total return).
+In this same example, traders betting NO only need to spend M25 for a M100 return if they are correct (a +300% payout, or 400% total return).

+Don't be tricked by the percentages, before clicking bet always double check your:
+- Bet Amount: The amount you are staking, and can potentially lose on a position.
+- Payout if YES/NO: How much you can potentially win from a position.
+- New probability: How much your bet will move the market chance.

 Manifold uses an automated market maker to automatically adjust the market price in response to traders buying and selling.